bitnami/charts/bitnami/odoo/README.md

 ## Upgrading

+### To 26.0.0

+This major bump changes the following security defaults:

+- `resourcesPreset` is changed from `none` to the minimum size working in our test suites (NOTE: `resourcesPreset` is not meant for production usage, but `resources` adapted to your use case).
+- `global.compatibility.openshift.adaptSecurityContext` is changed from `disabled` to `auto`.
+- The `networkPolicy` section has been normalized amongst all Bitnami charts.
+Compared to the previous approach, the values section has been simplified (check the Parameters section) and now it set to `enabled=true` by default.
+Egress traffic is allowed by default and ingress traffic is allowed by all pods but only to the ports set in `containerPorts` and `extraContainerPorts`.

+This could potentially break any customization or init scripts used in your deployment.
+If this is the case, change the default values to the previous ones.

+Also, this major release bumps the PostgreSQL chart version to [15.x.x](https://github.com/bitnami/charts/pull/24171).

 ### To 24.0.0

 This major updates the PostgreSQL subchart to its newest major, 13.0.0.
 [Here](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#to-1300) you can find more information about the changes introduced in that version.